 This TDDP standard states that service entrances shall be at the rear of the building.
 The proposed building does not have a rear, as it fronts on four streets and occupies the whole block.
 The main entrance to the building is located on the southwest corner of the building.
 The location of the service entrance, on the east side of the building, is opposite the main entrance and easily visible from the primary street frontages of Belcrest Road and Toledo Road.
 The loading dock and parking entrances are also directly across from the Parcel 5 garage and parking entrances.
-The Planning Board requires that the applicant provide a raised sidewalk and/or other pedestrian enhancements across this loading and adjacent parking garage entrance to improve the walkability of this frontage.
+Staff recommends that the applicant provide a raised sidewalk and/or other pedestrian enhancements across this loading and adjacent parking garage entrance to improve the walkability of this frontage.

-The Planning Board approves this amendment to allow the service entrance not to be at the rear of the building.
+Staff recommends approval of this amendment to allow the service entrance not to be at the rear of the building.
 This is supported to provide greater pedestrian activity at a significant corner area.

-- h.
+h.
 Site Elements/Walls, Fences, and Gates (page 248)-The TDDP states four circumstances where fence, walls, and gates are permitted; none of which apply to the subject DSP.
 The applicant proposes to construct a 3-foot-high aluminum decorative fence along the front of the units on Belcrest Road and a wall on the corner of Belcrest Road and Road A, as a gateway feature with signage on top.
 The plans do not show the improvements in the right-of way or the fence location to fully understand how this will impact the walkability of this area.
-The Planning Board approves this requested amendment, with conditions that the fence is shown not to impede walkability. - i.
+Also, given the large block length, staff recommends that pedestrian connections be made between Buildings C and D and E and F to connect to the internal sidewalk between buildings Building I and J. Staff recommends approval of this requested amendment, with conditions that fence is shown not to impede walkability and that a connection is made to the internal sidewalk network.

+i.
 Parking and Loading, Loading (page 263)-Off-street loading spaces may only be located in the rear of buildings.